Build-time dependency patching for Android

 android.registerTransform(new PatchXWalkTransform(logger))

-The getInputTypes() method should return the set of types of data consumed by the transform.
+The getInputTypes() method should return the set of data types that the transform consumes.
 In our case, we want to transform classes.
 Another possibility is to transform resources.

 The getScopes() method should return a set of scopes for the transform.
-In our case, we are only interested by the external libraries.
-It’s also possible to transform our own classes.
+In our case, we are only interested in the external libraries.
+You can also transform your own classes.

 The isIncremental() method returns true because we support incremental builds.

-The transform() method is expected to take all the provided inputs and copy them (with or without modifications) to the location supplied by the output provider.
-We didn’t implement this method yet.
-This causes the removal of all external dependencies from the application.
+The transform() method should take all provided inputs and copy them (with or without modifications) to the location that the output provider supplies.
+We haven’t implemented this method yet.
+This removes all external dependencies from the application.

 Noop transform#